 Many interesting projects are cropping up in the field of Dance Therapy in India, helped by the dedicated practitioners all over India.
 Some positive inroads are being made towards taking this field to a new level.
 We hope dedicated supporters and readers like you all enjoy being a part of this journey as much as us.

 Hope you enjoy reading the journal as much as we loved creating it!!!

 When you dance to your own rhythm, life taps its toes to your beat.

-Being a Dance Therapist is highly different from being just a dancer or a psychologist.
+Being a Dance Movement Facilitator is highly different from being just a dancer or a psychologist.
 It is an integration of both fields; dance and psychology, to their highest potential.
 This magazine will help convey that difference in a much richer form.
 This magazine is a compilation of some brilliant presentations from the Dance Therapy Conference held in Pune, 2016 along with some personal experiences of the ones who attended it.
 It is a deep insight into understanding how DMT works with different populations and settings.
 It is an amalgamation of the variety of sides that DMT offers.
 We have a wonderful gallery showcasing some beautiful pictures of the past events as well as some testimonials giving them a broader perspective.
 The idea of this edition is to give a more holistic approach for future takers of DMT and a varied choice of the population they want to work it.
 One must read all the articles to gain profound knowledge about the body of work we as therapists are trying to initiate and take forward.